How Much Does a Website Builder Cost? Total Cost of Ownership

 3. Premium Add-ons

-• Plugins and Apps: Costs can range from $5 to $50 per month, depending on the tool's complexity and provider.
-Essential for adding functionalities like SEO tools, social media integrations, or advanced analytics.
+For plugins and apps, such as SEO tools, social media integrations, or advanced analytics, costs can range from $5 to $50 per month, depending on the tool's complexity and provider.

 4. Transaction Fees